Mauro Castello sat down to tell us why his role at Elica Spa is all about facilitating innovation

 “I’m in charge of the protection of their innovation through IP management, and I’m also in charge of finding new ideas and companies for open innovation activities.
-Basically, all the competencies that are outside our company but in other organisations like universities and start-ups.
-I handle the networking part, scouting new start-ups, universities, and then putting them in contact with my colleagues or my colleagues in contact with them.
-I’m no longer directly involved in product design, or any product innovation.
+Basically, all the competencies that are outside our company but in other organizations like universities and start-ups.
+I handle the networking part, scouting new start-ups, and universities, and then putting them in contact with my colleagues or my colleagues in contact with them.
+I’m no longer directly involved in product design or any product innovation.
 I act more as an internal consultant, trying to facilitate their roles.

 “And finally, I’m also in charge of finding external funding and money through various schemes, because being able to fund the innovation is an important part.”

 As a company, what are some of your key focuses in the next couple of years?

 “I’m afraid I can only speak in a general way.

 “From a technological standpoint, the idea over the next few years is to develop new technologies related to air treatment.
 In more detail, this is to remove odors and particles from indoor air to take care of air quality.
 We’re also focusing on what we call ‘silent products.’
 Again, I can’t go into too much detail about the project, but these will be developments in the shape and materials used for our products.

 “Regarding focuses for product development and design, we are looking into products that are not only related to cooker hoods – so that’s air treatment – but also related to cooking.
 We have already developed a new product (NikolaTesla), we call it an ‘aspiration hob,’ which is more or less a cooking hob that has been integrated with the aspiration functions and we plan to expand this product family.”

 What are the typical challenges you’ve come up against within your industry?
 As a business or you personally?